open-component-model/ocm-spec/README.md

 transport delivery artefacts and their grouping in components as well as information about these artefacts between different tools, processes and even fenced environments.

+To support fenced and/or private repository landscapes used to store the artefact content, OCM provides a mechanism to transparently adapt access information for artefacts during a transport step.
+Applications accessing the component information in a dedicated environment always get the location specific access information valid for the actual environment.

 1 [Introduction](doc/introduction/README.md)